c0ns0le/workspace/README.md

 Basically this is a VM, which includes following software:

-- Node.JS and NPM :construction:
+- :construction: NodeJS and NPM
-- Python :construction:
+- :construction: Python
-- Bash / SH :construction:
+- :construction: Bash / SH
-- Apache httpd :construction:
+- :construction: Apache HTTP
-- PHP :construction:
+- :construction: PHP
-- Mysql :construction:
+- :construction: Mysql
-- MongoDB :construction:
+- :construction: MongoDB
 - and many more...

 # How to run it?